 Additional children (siblings only) can then subscribe for $99 per year.

 For parents exploring the performing arts for the first time, this price may cause some “sticker-shock”!
-But in reality, $349/year is an incredibly cheap and affordable when compared to purchasing things like a guitar (plus amp, guitar case, chords, pedals, new strings every two months, etc), plus private lessons!
+But in reality, $349/year is incredibly cheap and affordable when compared to purchasing things like a guitar (plus amp, guitar case, chords, pedals, new strings every two months, etc.), plus private lessons!

-This equates to $1,300 per year and only counts for 26 hours of the 120 that may be needed to earn a full credit.
-This leaves parents with having to scramble for another 94 hours of activities and manually keeping records.
+This equates to $1,300 per year and only counts for 26 hours of the 120 needed to earn a full credit.
+This leaves parents having to scramble for another 94 hours of activities and manually keep records.

 Is This Curriculum Self-Paced?

-Throga Vocal Gym’s homeschool singing curriculum is indeed self-paced, which means that students have the flexibility to work at their own speed and according to their own schedules.
+Throga Vocal Gym’s homeschool singing curriculum is indeed self-paced, meaning students can work at their speed and according to their schedules.